fommil/fpmortals/manuscript/wip.md

 | `Divisible`   | `divide2` | `F[A1], F[A2]` | `Z => (A1, A2)`   | `F[Z]`  |
 | `Decidable`   | `choose2` | `F[A1], F[A2]` | `Z => (A1 \/ A2)` | `F[Z]`  |

-covering covariant products, covariant coproducts, contravariant products and contravariant coproducts, respectively.
+supporting covariant products; covariant coproducts; contravariant products;
+contravariant coproducts.

 We can write a `Decidable[Equal]`, letting us derive `Equal` for any ADT!